Thousands enjoy drive-in Garth Brooks concert

-LINCOLN, Neb.
-(KOLN) -' The Lancaster Event Center is roaring Saturday night thanks to a drive-in concert.
+The Lancaster Event Center is roaring Saturday night thanks to a drive-in concert.
 The center has been closed since the middle of March, so the event staff said Saturday night was just what the community and staff needed.

 The Lancaster Event Center was one of 300 theaters to host across the country.
 The center was sold out with 800 cars and six people per cars.
 The center found out that they were hosting about 10 days ago.